zeroknowledgediscovery/zedwiki/group meeting/Group Meeting Notes.md

     - feeding control
     - what are the poinst of simialrities/differences with K's paper
     - finalize vingettes for figures
+    - how the biomes actually interact
+    - plot the network structure of the top biomes

 + Drew
     - update